An Axiomatic Analysis of Distributionally Robust Optimization with $q$-Norm Ambiguity Sets for Probability Smoothing: Preliminaries: From Axiomatic Smoothing to a Distributionally Robust Formulation

-We consider an alternative approach based on Distributionally Robust Optimization (DRO), which does not rely on pre-specified behavioral axioms.
+We consider an alternative approach based on DRO, which does not rely on pre-specified behavioral axioms.
 DRO approaches the smoothing problem by directly modeling uncertainty in the empirical distribution $\hat{p} \in \Delta^n$~\citep{KSW_DRO2025}.
 It frames the problem as a game between a player and an adversary.
-The player chooses an estimator $\vt{x}$, while the adversary chooses the "true" distribution $\vt{p}$ from an ambiguity set $\mathcal{U}$ of distributions close to $\hat{\vt{p}}$, with the goal of maximizing the player's loss $\mathcal{L}(\vt{x},\vt{p})$, hence the problem is formulated as
+The player chooses an estimator $\vt{x}$, while the adversary chooses the "true" distribution $\vt{p}$ from an ambiguity set $\mathcal{U}$ of distributions close to $\hat{\vt{p}}$, with the goal of maximizing the player's loss $\mathcal{L}(\vt{x},\vt{p})$.
+Hence, the player's problem is formulated as finding the estimator that minimizes this worst-case loss:

 While this min-max formulation is more formally described as a two-person zero-sum game, we refer to it as DRO throughout this paper.
-This aligns our work with the common paradigm in machine learning where DRO is often interpreted as a form of regularized empirical loss minimization~\citep{SMPK_NIPS2015}, a connection we will make explicit in Section~\ref{sec:discussion}.
+This aligns our work with the common paradigm in machine learning where DRO is often interpreted as a form of regularized empirical loss minimization, a connection we will make explicit in Section~\ref{sec:discussion}.